ReaSonus Control Panel

 Adding and removing filters

 The left side of the window contains the list with available filters.
-If you want to delete a filter, select the filter in the list and click the 'minus' button under the list
+If you want to delete a filter, select the filter in the list and click the 'X' button on the right

 Adding a new filter is as simple as deleting one.
-Click the 'plus' button to create a new one.
+Enter a name in the input field above the list and click the '+' button.

 The Filter Options